sertxudeveloper/Lyra/Lyra Documentation.md

 ])
 ```

-In order to set a default value you should use the `default` method.
+To set a default value you should use the `default` method.

 ```php
 Select::make('Status')->options([